RAR: Retrieving And Ranking Augmented MLLMs for Visual Recognition: Introduction

 \section{Introduction}

-The CLIP (Contrastive Language–Image Pre-training)~\cite{radford2021learning} model and its diverse variants \cite{EVA-CLIP,Dong_2023_CVPR,Li_2023_CVPR} provide flexible and robust performance across a wide array of visual-language understanding tasks.
+\IEEEPARstart{T}{he} CLIP (Contrastive Language–Image Pre-training)~\citep{radford2021learning} model and its diverse variants \citep{EVA-CLIP,Dong_2023_CVPR,Li_2023_CVPR} provide flexible and robust performance across a wide array of visual-language understanding tasks.
 Despite its successes, we observe that CLIP's performance begins to wane when faced with datasets characterized by vast vocabularies or fine-grained categories.
-As shown in the upper left of \cref{fig:teaser}, the decline is largely attributable to the inherent ambiguity of language descriptions and the challenges posed by synonyms, which can confound the model's ability to distinguish between closely related but distinct classes.
+As shown in the upper left of Fig.~\ref{fig:teaser}, the decline is largely attributable to the inherent ambiguity of language descriptions and the challenges posed by synonyms, which can confound the model's ability to distinguish between closely related but distinct classes.

-Parallel to these developments, Multi-modal Large Language Models (MLLMs) have emerged as a powerful class of generative models, exemplified by the likes of GPT-4V~\cite{2023gpt4vision} and analogous advancements~\cite{zhu2023minigpt,liu2024visual,dai2023instructblip,peng2023kosmos,ye2023mplug,awadalla2023openflamingo,zhang2023internlm,bai2023qwen,wang2023cogvlm,chen2023sharegpt4v}.
+Parallel to these developments, Multi-modal Large Language Models (MLLMs) have emerged as a powerful class of generative models, exemplified by the likes of GPT-4V~\citep{2023gpt4vision} and analogous advancements~\citep{zhu2023minigpt,liu2024visual,dai2023instructblip,peng2023kosmos,ye2023mplug,awadalla2023openflamingo,zhang2023internlm,bai2023qwen,wang2023cogvlm,chen2023sharegpt4v, liu2023dynamic, liu2022hs}.
 MLLMs, pre-trained on extensive corpora with substantial knowledge, demonstrate remarkable proficiency in identifying fine-grained categories when the total number of candidates remains manageable.
-Nevertheless, MLLMs' efficacy is similarly compromised in scenarios involving extensive vocabularies and fine-grained categorizations (upper left of \cref{fig:teaser}).
-The core of the issue lies in MLLMs facing significant challenges in managing large context windows (\eg, maximum 2k tokens for LLaVA1.5~\cite{liu2023improved}), a critical requirement for accurate processing and interpreting tasks that demand a nuanced understanding of vast vocabularies and subtle distinctions.
+Nevertheless, MLLMs' efficacy is similarly compromised in scenarios involving extensive vocabularies and fine-grained categorizations (upper left of Fig.~\ref{fig:teaser}).